RunOnYourOwn/TurfTrack/docs/status.md

 ## Notes

-- GDD models are user-defined per lawn, use location weather data, and support custom base temp, units, start date, threshold, and reset logic
+- GDD models are user-defined per lawn, use location weather data, and support:
+  - Custom base temp, units, start date
+  - Threshold-based automatic resets
+  - Manual resets with proper run handling
+  - Historical data tracking and forecasting
-- GDD values are stored in the database for performance and historical/forecast analysis
+- GDD values are stored in the database with:
+  - Daily and cumulative values
+  - Run-based segmentation
+  - Proper reset handling
+  - Forecast integration
 - GDD data is deleted when a lawn is deleted and it's the last lawn for a location
 - Task status API endpoints are now exposed and ready for frontend integration
 - Weather data updates are now atomic and race-condition free